How To Make Basil Pesto Without Cheese (Dairy-Free Recipe)

 Instructions

-• Pour half the olive oil into the blender or food processor bowl.
-Then add the chopped basil leaves and pulse, stopping to push down the leaves with a spatula a couple of times until you have a fragrant, emerald-green basil paste.
+• Add the chopped basil leaves to a food processor bowl and drizzle with half of the olive oil.
+Pulse, stopping to push down the leaves with a spatula a couple of times until you have a fragrant, emerald-green basil paste.

 • Transfer the basil paste to a bowl with the remaining olive oil, and add the salty garlic and pine nut paste.
-Mix in the lemon juice and nutritional yeast (if using).
+Mix in the lemon juice and nutritional yeast.

 Notes

 • When I plan to freeze basil, I don’t add lemon juice or nutritional yeast.
-I add it when I defrost the basil pesto to revive it a bit.
+I add it when I defrost the basil pesto for the perfect fresh basil pesto taste.
+You can also stir in some extra olive oil to revive it a bit.

 Nutrition Information